 Academic success resources for students and families

-Students, Murray State University is here to support you this summer as all of our summer classes are offered online, in light of the COVID-19 pandemic.
+Students, Murray State University is here to support you this spring!

 Please continue to be in touch with your faculty members and academic advisors.
 They are prepared to help answer your questions related to your courses.

 Information Systems is also working hard to assist you as an emphasis is placed on more virtual-based technology needs.
 Please contact the Service Desk at firstname.lastname@example.org or by phone at 270.809.2346 with technology questions.

 If you have a diagnosed medical condition that prevents you from attending classes in the modality that they are offered, please contact Student Disability Services.

 We hope the following information, resources and tips are helpful to you.
 Stay positive, safe and healthy.
 Murray State is here to assist you in any way possible as we successfully complete the spring semester.

 - Waterfield Library - Until building capacity is reached

 - Various Classrooms - Business Building - See availability posted at each room

 - Various Classrooms - I&T Building - See availability posted at available rooms

 - Various Classrooms - Wilson Hall - See availability posted at each room